Japan stabbing attack: Several killed, children among injured | DW | 28.05.2019

 At least three people, including a child, are feared dead in a mass stabbing attack in Kawasaki, south of Tokyo.
-A suspect was detained at the scene.
+A suspect who was detained at the scene has also died, according to police.

 Authorities said three people have been killed and at least 16 people, including eight primary schoolchildren, have been injured in a stabbing attack at a bus stop in Kawasaki, Japan.
 The girls, aged around 6 to 7, were students at a private Catholic school waiting for a school bus.